If you are in the midst of a lengthy litigation process, you may be wondering: What is legal funding and do I need it?

 Types of Legal Funding

-There are two types of legal funding, and they are available to both plaintiffs and attorneys.
+There are two types of legal funding, and they are available to plaintiffs and divorce lawyers, tax attorneys, or any other attorney with an active license.
 The first type of legal funding is pre-settlement, and the second is post-settlement funding.

 In most cases, you will need either of these types of funding due to a routine personal injury case, which can have a lifetime of up to two years.